our motto:

 4) What to submit

-For the International Selection for INPUT 2024 Charleston productions for the following 5 categories will be accepted:
+For the International Selection for INPUT 2026 Bogotá submissions to the following 4 categories will be accepted:

 5) How to submit

 The International Selection is in the hands of the INPUT Moderators who are appointed by the INPUT Board.
-The International Selection will run from 13 to 17 February 2024 in Berlin.
+The International Selection will run from 23 – 28 February in Warsaw.

-By 29 February 2024 at the latest, all submitters will be informed about the results of the International Selection.
+By 10 March 2026 at the latest, the submitters of all selected programmes will be informed about the results of the International Selection.

-7) Screenings / Presentations at INPUT 2024 Charleston
+7) Screenings / Presentations at INPUT 2026 Bogota

-From 5 May to 9 May 2024 all selected productions will be presented to the Delegates who have registered for INPUT 2024.
+From 3 to 7 May 2026 all selected productions will be presented to the Delegates who have registered for INPUT 2026.

 Presentations will happen in sessions, always followed by discussions.